-- 6.1 As shown in Section 5 of this document, there are a number of heritage assets which have the potential to be affected by proposed development within the site, depending on the scale, location and massing of any such proposals. - 6.2 The significance of each assets will need to be fully assessed including an assessment of the extent and quality of their settings and to what level the site contributes to this setting.
-Through this process, a clear framework can be formed from the outset which designers can respond to with proposals for potential development that take these values fully into account. - 6.3 From an initial review, it is apparent that the site does contribute, to varying extents and in separate parts, to the setting of a number of heritage assets.
-In some cases, the allocation site forms part of an 'immediate' setting; for example, the Grade II listed Milestone to the south of the site, whilst in other cases, the site forms part of what may be termed an 'extended' setting; or in other words, a more distant connection. - 6.4 The range of contribution which the site makes to the setting of heritage assets will vary.
-Some are likely to have a beneficial relationship with the site due to it forming a part of its context, whilst other will be either negligible or nil.
+- 6.1 As shown in Section 5 of this document, the only heritage asset with the potential to be impacted by the development of the proposed allocation site, depending on the scale, location and massing of any such proposals, is the Papworth Everard Conservation Area. - The significance of the asset will need to be fully assessed including an assessment of the extent and quality of their settings and to what level the site contributes to this setting.
+Through this process, a clear framework can be formed from the outset which designers can respond to with proposals for potential development that take these values fully into account.

-Conservation Area
+Papworth Everard Conservation Area

-- 6.5 Papworth Everard Conservation Area was first designated in 1993 and covered the western part of the village on Church Lane.
-In 2011, the Conservation Area was substantially extended to include Papworth Hall and Hospital, and residential properties along Ermine Street. - 6.6 Up until the 18th century, the village was clustered around St Peter's Church and on either side of Cow Brook, toward the top of the valley sides and above the flood level.
+- 6.3 Papworth Everard Conservation Area was first designated in 1993 and covered the western part of the village on Church Lane.
+In 2011, the Conservation Area was substantially extended to include Papworth Hall and Hospital, and residential properties along Ermine Street. - 6.4 Up until the 18th century, the village was clustered around St Peter's Church and on either side of Cow Brook, toward the top of the valley sides and above the flood level.
 In that century the traffic along Ermine Street became increasingly important.
 In the early 19th century, Papworth Hall was constructed, and its grounds set out.
-Thus, the centre of the settlement moved east from the location of the medieval settlement to Ermine Street and the Hall, its farm, grounds and cottages. - 6.7 Although located close to Huntingdon, St Neots and Cambridge, and despite the presence of Ermine Street, Papworth Everard seems to have remained a small, relatively isolated settlement, in an agricultural landscape, until the end of the 18th century.
-In the first part of the 20th century much of the character of the village was given by these estate buildings, many of which were constructed of brick and plain tile. - 6.8 Another significant expansion of Papworth Everard began after the First World War when it became a model settlement for the treatment of tuberculosis.
+Thus, the centre of the settlement moved east from the location of the medieval settlement to Ermine Street and the Hall, its farm, grounds and cottages. - Although located close to Huntingdon, St Neots and Cambridge, and despite the presence of Ermine Street, Papworth Everard seems to have remained a small, relatively isolated settlement, in an agricultural landscape, until the end of the 18th century.
+In the first part of the 20th century much of the character of the village was given by these estate buildings, many of which were constructed of brick and plain tile. - Another significant expansion of Papworth Everard began after the First World War when it became a model settlement for the treatment of tuberculosis.
 The Papworth Village Settlement built a variety of buildings, including the hospitals, workshops, village hall and housing.
 These introduced an inter-war character and produced an interesting mix of Estate and Settlement buildings in the village.
-Following the Second World War, the National Health Service took over Papworth Hospital. - 6.9 The significance of the Conservation Area is considered to be good.
+Following the Second World War, the National Health Service took over Papworth Hospital. - 6.7 The significance of the Conservation Area is considered to be good.